-Spicer Says Trump Joked About Russia Hacking Hillary, But Twitter Has Receipts
+Spicer Said Trump Was Joking About Russia Hacking Hillary, But Twitter Has Receipts

 On Monday, June 26, White House Press Secretary Sean Spicer said President Donald Trump was joking in July 2016 when Trump called on Russia to hack his then-opponent Hillary Clinton and release her missing emails.